Ro5hi/fractals/README.md

 # Fractals

 A simple HTML/CSS/JavaScript web-application that renders randomized fractals based on number of branches and spread.
+Utilizes the Canvas API in HTML and math operators in JavaScript to create symmetrical angles.

 ## Installation